ge-flight-analytics/EmsApi.Client/csharp/README.md

 # Details

 ## Current Status
-* Only a few routes are implemented, but it's fairly straightforward to implement new routes (see section below).
+* Only the following sections of the API are implemented (see TODO for the remaining list):
+	* Asset API
+	* EMS System API
+	* Profile API
+	* Trajectory API
+	* Swagger API
+* Most all of the common code has been written.
+* More examples are already welcomed.

 ## How to implement new routes
-* Add model objects for the responses to V2\Model
-* Add the route definitions to IEmsApi.cs
+* Add the route definitions to IEmsApi.cs.
+	* Note: All of the objects that need to be returned from IEmsApi should be found in the EmsApi.Dto.V2 namespace already.
+These objects are automatically generated using the EMS API swagger specification, to exactly match the JSON structures that the API returns. **DO NOT** rewrite them in the Models namespace, unless it really doesn't exist in EmsApi.Dto.
-* Implement an access class for the route deriving from Access\EmsApiRouteAccess.cs
+* Implement an access class for the route.
+*	Deriving from EmsApi.Client.V2.Access.EmsApiRouteAccess (or CachedEmsIdRouteAccess if the routes your implementing require an EMS system to be specified).
+*	Use one of the existing ones as an example.
-* Add a public property for the access class to Service\EmsApiService.cs, and add it to the InitializeAccessProperties function.
+* Add a public property for the access class to EmsApiService, and add it to the InitializeAccessProperties function.
 * Add a SpecFlow test for the new routes.

 ## Todo
-* Implement the rest of the routes.
+* Finish implementing non-admin routes, the following still need to be completed:
+	* Analytic API: /v2/ems-systems/{emsSystemId}/analytics/...
+	* Database API: /v2/ems-systems/{emsSystemId}/databases/...
+	* Parameter Set APIs: /v2/ems-systems/{emsSystemId}/parameter-sets
+	* Tableau APIs?: /v2/tableau/...
+	* Transfer APIs: /v2/ems-systems/{emsSystemId}/uploads/...
 * Implement trusted service authentication, only user / pass works currently.
 * Make authentication properly async, and figure out if there are other authentication threading issues with respect to getting a new token.
+	* The only implementation is synchronous right now.
 * Test to see if everything builds on VS2015 community edition.
+* Write some async tests, none of the async code has been used / tested currently
+	* Although the synchronous methods actually call the async methods and await the result, error handling might not work correctly when using the async methods directly from client code.
 * Create a script for building library and example with dotnet.exe
 * Create a dotnet core docker example.
 * Create a dotnet framework docker example.

 ## Bugs
-* If DNS cannot resolve the endpoint URI it never times out (or takes a long time).
+* If DNS cannot resolve the endpoint URI, authentication takes a long time to time out.
+* The get profile glossary route does not work, it's getting some unexpected return format from the API.